pedrosanchezito/lewagon/03-Back-end/02-Twitter-API/README.md

 Now that we have played a bit with Flask, it's time to start the exercises which will keep us busy for the next three days.
 The goal is to build a clone of the [Twitter API](https://developer.twitter.com/en/docs/api-reference-index) using Flask and different Flask plugins (like [these](https://github.com/humiaozuzu/awesome-flask)).

 ⚠️ In this exercise, we will implement some API endpoints with the a big restriction: we don't have a relational database yet!
 This constraint will help you focus on the HTTP layer of the API, not on the information retrieval.
-To abstract the database, we will use a [data access object (DAO)](https://en.wikipedia.org/wiki/Data_access_object) and tomorrow we will replace it with actual queries to the database.
+To abstract the database, we will use the [data access object (DAO)](https://en.wikipedia.org/wiki/Data_access_object) pattern and tomorrow we will replace it with actual queries to the database.

 ## Getting started